The Computer Pipe Organ

 but they are very expensive.

-One thing Sam Ash did not carry was a midi merger.
+midi merger.
 You need to merge three midi streams into one input port on the computer's sound card.
 Understand that each of the three midi devices must be set to transmit on a different midi channel.
 The pedalboard midi circuit card already boasted one merge input, so I was able to get by with a two-input merger from

 Midi Solutions, although a four-input model is available.
 I was able to get this at a substantial discount from: